-3.8 Sleep function
+3.10 Sleep function

-- The sleep function is available in cooling, heating, or auto mode.

-- The operational process for sleep mode is as follows:

-- When cooling, the temperature rises 1°C(2°F) (to not higher than 30°C(86°F)) every hour.
-After 2 hours, the temperature stops rising and the indoor fan is fixed at low speed.

-- When heating, the temperature decreases 1°C(2°F) (to not lower than 16°C(60.8°F)) every hour.
+- The sleep function is available in cooling, heating, or auto mode. - The operational process for sleep mode is as follows: - When cooling, the temperature rises 1°C (to not higher than 30°C) every hour.
+After 2 hours, the temperature stops rising and the indoor fan is fixed at low speed. - When heating, the temperature decreases 1°C(to not lower than 16°C) every hour.
 After 2 hours, the temperature stops decreasing and the indoor fan is fixed at low speed.
-Anti-cold wind function takes priority.

-- The unit exits sleep operation when it receives the following signals:

-- Switch off

-- Turbo

-- Silence

-- Self-clean

-- Changes in:

-- mode

-- fan speed
+Anti-cold wind function takes priority. - The operating time for sleep mode is 8 hours, after which, the unit exits this mode. - The timer setting is available in this mode.